 What, exactly, is causing the problem?
 Is the trigger internal or external The sooner you know what you're dealing with, the sooner you can create a plan of action to overcome it.

 3) The prescription

-Now that you know what you are dealing with, you can create a plan of action to squash the trigger (or avoid it all together).
+Now that you know what you are dealing with, you can create a plan of action to squash the trigger (or avoid it altogether).

-For example if you are overwhelmed because you aren't getting as much time to write a day as you'd like or origionally thought you would, maybe you need to:
+For example, if you are overwhelmed because you aren't getting as much time to write a day as you'd like or originally thought you would, maybe you need to: